Connect with others who understand.

 Lung Nodules

 If a nodule is found, repeat CT scans will be performed to see if the nodule changes in size or shape over time.
-If the nodule has grown, the doctor will perform a positron emission tomography (PET) scan to see if it is cancerous.
-A biopsy of the nodule may be sent to a pathologist who will look at the cells under a microscope.
+If the nodule has grown, the doctor will perform a positron emission tomography (PET) scan to see if it may be cancerous.
+A biopsy (sample) of the nodule may be sent to a pathologist who will look at the cells under a microscope.
 If cancer is found, the pathologist will identify the type, and your doctor will discuss the next steps with you.

 Mesothelioma